opentx/opentx.github.io/downloads.md

 ### OpenTX 2.0 branch

-Previous major version, now stable and still supported for normal use, no new features will be implemented but bugfixes will still be provided.
+Deprecated, no more support will be given.
+2.0 introduced the Virtual Inputs system.
 This branch is the first to support the FrSky Taranis Plus and the Turnigy 9XR-Pro.

 <ul class="posts">